YouTransactor-SAS/mPOS-SDK-IOS/README.md

 #### 6.1 Initial configuration

-To be functional, in the scope of PCI PTS requirements, an SRED key shall be loaded securely in the device.
-This key is loaded locally by YouTransactor tools.
-The initial SALT is injected in the same way.
+To be functional, in the scope of PCI PTS requirement, SRED & Pin keys shall be loaded securely in the device.
+During the personalisation process JPS tools inject the certification chain.
+Afterwards, SRED & Pin keys can be loaded locally Or remotely using JPS Tools.

 #### 6.2 Switching On/Off

-The uCube lights up by pressing the "ON / OFF" button or when a BLE connection is established.
+The YT-Touch lights up by pressing the "ON / OFF" button or when a BLE connection is established.
 Once the device is on, the payment process can be initiated.
-The uCube switches off either by pressing the "ON / OFF" button or after **X** minutes of inactivity (**X** = OFF timeout).
+The YT-Touch switches off either by pressing the "ON / OFF" button or after **X** minutes of inactivity (**X** = OFF timeout).

 #### 6.3 Update